-Windstar Cruises is an amazing small cruise line.
+A Tahiti Windstar Cruise is an amazing way to see the islands in French Polynesia.
 Their tall ships have around 128 passengers and their "larger" ships have around 300 passengers.
 They sail all over the world but an itinerary I really wanted to sail with them was French Polynesia/Tahiti.

-This was our first but not last Windstar Cruise.
-We cruise for 7 nights in May 2022 around the French Polynesian islands.
+This was our first but not last Tahiti Windstar Cruise.
+We cruised for seven nights in May 2022 around the French Polynesian islands.
 We left from the main island Tahiti, sailed to Mo'orea, Raiatea, Taha'a, Bora Bora and Huahine.
 They also have a 10 night itinerary that sails to the Tuamotu Islands.

 Check-In and Muster Drills